joomengine/jcb-documentation/english/General-Planning.md

 * Plan the **database structure** you want to set up.
 * Know how your tables and fields will **map to each other**.

-Revisit the [JCB!
-Fields overview](./JCB-Fields.md) before you start modelling—its breakdown of schema, rendering, validation, and repository workflows will help you translate requirements into reusable field definitions.
+Revisit the [JCB Fields overview](./JCB-Fields.md) before you start modelling—its breakdown of schema, rendering, validation, and repository workflows will help you translate requirements into reusable field definitions.

 > **Tip:** A clear data map will help you define views, relationships, and field connections correctly in JCB.